Skip to content

 Attributes

 • name: Specifies the name of the table in the database.
-If not provided, the class name will be used, converted using the current naming policy.
+If not provided, the class name will be converted using the current naming policy.

 Example